+10. Insurtech

+TO.
+ITISUITECTI p.16

+10.1 Underwriting Processes p.16

+10.2 Treatment of Different Types of Insurance p.16

-11. Regtech
+11. Regtech p.17

-11.1 Regulation of Regtech Providers p.13
+11.1 Regulation of Regtech Providers p.17

-11.2 Contractual Terms to Assure Performance
+11.2 Contractual Terms to Assure Performance and

-and Accuracy p.13
+Accuracy p.17

-11.3 Regtech Providers as "Gatekeepers" p.13

-12. Blo ockchain p.13
+12. Blockchain

 12.1 Use of Blockchain in the Financial Services

-Industry p.13
+Industry p.17

-12.2 Local Regulators' Approach to Blockchain p.13
+12.2 Local Regulators' Approach to Blockchain p.18

-12.3 Classification of Blockchain Assets p.14
+12.3 Classification of Blockchain Assets p.18

-12.4 Regulation of "Issuers" of Blockchain Assets p.14
+12.4 Regulation of "Issuers" of Blockchain Assets p.18

-12.5 Regulation of Blockchain Asset Trading
+12.5 Regulation of Blockchain Asset Trading Platforms p.18

-Platforms p.14

-12.6 Regulation of Invested Funds p.14
+12.6 Regulation of Funds p.18

-12.7 Virtual Currencies p.14
+12.7 Virtual Currencies p.18

-12.8 Impact of Privacy Regulation on Blockchain p.14
+12.8 Impact of Regulation on "DeFi" Platforms p.18

+12.9 Non-fungible Tokens (NFTs) p.19

-13. Op en Banking p.14
+13. Open Banking p.19

-13.1 Regulation of Open Banking p.14
+13.1 Regulation of Open Banking p.19

-13.2 Concerns Raised by Open Banking p.15
+13.2 Concerns Raised by Open Banking p.19

-1. Fintech Market
+1. FINTECH MARKET

-1.1 Evolution of the Fintech Market
+1.1 Evolution of the Fintech Market Background

-The Principality of Andorra (Andorra) is a microstate situated in the southwest of Europe, bordered by Spain and France, which has historically based its significant economic prosperity on a competitive model that encompasses tourism, trade, construction and its capacity as a financial hub.
+The Principality of Andorra ("Andorra") is a microstate situated in the southwest of Europe, bordered by Spain and France, which has historically based its significant economic prosperity on a competitive model that encompasses tourism, trade, construction and its capacity as a financial hub.
 Since 2008, the jurisdiction has provided a host of international strategic opportunities at both the corporate and individual level, based on the liberalisation of foreign investment, which is complemented by a competitive tax framework.
 This new economic model has enabled the country to become an attractive jurisdiction with respect to the development of investment projects and business initiatives.